castle-engine/castle-engine/doc/README_about_index_xml_files.txt

-About index.xml files:
+About level.xml and resource.xml files:

-- Various index.xml files within subdirectories describe particular resources, like a creature, an item (item is something that can be picked and carried by the player) or a level.
+- The data directory of the game is scanned for the special XML files named level.xml and resource.xml.
+This allows you to define new creatures or items (something that can be picked and carried by the player) or levels to the game simply by adding an additional subdirectory to the game data.

+  What exactly is "data directory"?
+You give it as parameter to LevelsAvailable.LoadFromFiles and AllResources.LoadFromFiles calls, by default it's the result of ProgramDataPath function.

-  Each index.xml file may contain relative filenames for 3D models and images related to this resource.
+- Each level.xml / resource.xml file may contain relative filenames for
+  3D models and images related to this resource.
   The idea is that the XML file is kept together with the data of particular creature, item etc.